-Implementation of the Arroyo Colorado WPP is a priority for the TECQ Nonpoint Source (NPS) Pollution Program, and this partnership will address and implement a number of Storm Water Management and Education & Outreach elements identified in the plan.
-As stated in the land use section of the Arroyo Colorado WPP, “The Arroyo Colorado Watershed Partnership seeks to develop, promote and achieve sound land use practices that protect and preserve watershed resources, maintain water quality and minimize pollutants entering the Arroyo Colorado.”
-One of the goals of the Arroyo Colorado WPP is to increase awareness of and promote development options that incorporate elements of Smart Growth and Low Impact Development (LID).
-LID is an approach to land development or re-development that works with nature to manage storm water as close to its source as possible.
-LID employs principles such as preserving and recreating natural landscape features, minimizing effective imperviousness to create functional and appealing site drainage that treats storm water as a resource rather than a waste product.
-There are many practices that have been used to adhere to these principles such as bioretention facilities, rain gardens, vegetated rooftops, rain harvesting systems, and permeable pavements.
+The term low impact development (LID) refers to systems and practices that use or mimic natural processes that result in the infiltration, evapotranspiration or use of stormwater in order to protect water quality and associated aquatic habitat.
+EPA currently uses the term green infrastructure to refer to the management of wet weather flows using these processes, and to refer to the patchwork of natural areas that provide habitat, flood protection, cleaner air and cleaner water.
+At both the site and regional scale, LID/GI practices aim to preserve, restore and create green space using soils, vegetation, and rainwater harvest techniques.
+LID is an approach to land development (or re-development) that works with nature to manage stormwater as close to its source as possible.
+LID employs principles such as preserving and recreating natural landscape features, minimizing effective imperviousness to create functional and appealing site drainage that treat stormwater as a resource rather than a waste product.
+There are many practices that have been used to adhere to these principles such as bioretention facilities, rain gardens, vegetated rooftops, rain barrels and permeable pavements.
 By implementing LID principles and practices, water can be managed in a way that reduces the impact of built areas and promotes the natural movement of water within an ecosystem or watershed.
 Applied on a broad scale, LID can maintain or restore a watershed’s hydrologic and ecological functions.